cd-lewer/hub/content/post/this-is-it.md

 Alone.

-This bitter lonliness is intoxicating.
+Bitter, Intoxicating, lonliness.

-Soul mate 246
+Soul mate

-I want to sob into a deep sleep, live in my strange dreams.
+I want to sob into a deep sleep and live in my strange dreams.

 Heart's beat to shit.
 Neglected.
 Turning.

 Saving it for them.
+I don't want it.

 The majestic Orangutang lives in solitude.
+I get it.

-## I. I. I. I. I. I. I. I...
+# I. I. I. I. I. I. I. I...

 I'm scared.